lihe1991/PYNQ/docs/source/overlays/logictools_overlay/logictools_overlay_overview.rst

-Digital Interfacing Overlay overview
+Logictools overview
 ======================================

 Introduction
 --------------------

-The logictools consists programmable hardware blocks for interfacing to external digital logic circuits.
-A programmable switch connects the inputs and outputs from the hardware blocks to Zynq IO pins.
-The logictools overlay can also capture data from the IO interface for analysis and debug.
+The *logictools* overlay consists of programmable hardware blocks to connect to external digital logic circuits.
+Finite state machines, boolean logic functions and digital patterns can be generated from Pythong.
+A programmable switch connects the inputs and outputs from the hardware blocks to external IO pins.
+The logictools overlay can also has a trace analyzer to capture data from the IO interface for analysis and debug.

 Logictools functions
 ---------------------